HDO-PRO/Resources-Alternatives/README.md

 This list is for **informational and educational purposes only**.
 No content is hosted in this repository.

-> We strongly recommend using official streaming platforms whenever possible for safety, reliability, and legal compliance.
+> Users are encouraged to use official and legal streaming platforms whenever possible for safety, reliability, and long-term support.